macCesar/laravel-dropzone-enhanced/README.md

 composer require maccesar/laravel-glide-enhanced
 ```

+> **🎯 Perfect Integration**: As of v1.3.2, both packages automatically use the same disk configuration (`config('images.disk')`) for seamless compatibility.
+No additional configuration needed!

 The package will automatically detect and use Laravel Glide Enhanced for image processing, which provides:

 - Image optimization